 From there you’ll add the mostly-thawed frozen strawberries and let the beaters break them up into bite sized chunks.
 I like using frozen strawberries rather than fresh because they seem to distribute throughout the pie a little better.
 Plus, it gives the mixture this glorious pink color.
 Trust me, you’ll want to lick the beaters.
 And the best part is, it’s totally safe to do it!

 The fluff mixture gets spread out over the graham cracker crust then frozen for at least 6 hours or overnight.
 The next day, this pie will be ethereally light and creamy.
 Cool and refreshing, the sweet strawberries and zesty lemon flavors literally melt on your tongue.
 I can’t think of a better way to end a hot summer night.

 My #SundaySupper friends have come up with nineteen more no-bake summer treats using Davidson’s Safest Choice Eggs.
-If you’d like to pick up a carton for yourself, check out their store locator, or learn more by connecting with them on Facebook, Twitter, and Pinterest.
+If you’d like to pick up a carton for yourself, check them out at your grocery store, or learn more by connecting with them on Facebook, Twitter, and Pinterest.

 Since the size and potency of your lemons may vary, I suggest adding the juice of one lemon, taste testing at the end, and then adding the juice of a second lemon if you want it more puckery.

 Recipe by NeighborFood